harness-apps/eventsource/README.md

 ### Extensions to event behaviour

-Emits new `retrying` event when the library is attempting to reconnect to the Harness.
+Emits new `retrying` event when the library is attempting to reconnect.

 ### Extensions to retry behaviour
 Instead of retrying every second, forever, this implementation uses exponential backoff and retry strategies.